-This support, alongside the Occupational Health and Disability Services, ensures students individual needs and personal circumstances are taken into account, including making reasonable adjustments as required for students with disabilities.
+This support, alongside the Occupational Health and Disability Services, ensures students individual needs and personal circumstances are considered, including making reasonable adjustments as required for students with disabilities.

 Further details related to practice learning support and assessment are available in the Course Handbook, e-Practice Assessment Document, Guide to the Practice Assessment Document.